National Lampoon's Vacation (film series): Remake turned sequel

-Ellen has a tendency to mention about her family's first action in some films.
-In Vacation, Clark pulled a BB gun on Russ Laskey where Ellen mentions "We're not violent people, this is our first gun!"
-Clark then quotes "No it's not"!
-In Christmas Vacation, Eddie actually abducts Frank Shirley from his house on Melody Lane and brings him to the Griswald household with a ribbon on his head and a dog chain on his wrist and ankles where he rants that he had never been treated like this in his life.
-Ellen then quotes "I'm sorry, this is our family's first kidnapping!"

 Reception

 Box office performance

 When released in 1983, National Lampoon's Vacation was a significant box-office hit.
 The film earned over $61 million in the United States with an estimated budget of $15 million.

 Without being adjusted for inflation, the profit earned by the individual Vacation films follow behind National Lampoon's Animal House as the highest-grossing films of the National Lampoon brand.

 Critical and public response

 Legacy

 In 2000, readers of Total Film magazine voted National Lampoon's Vacation as the 46th greatest comedy film of all time.
 The film was also nominated for AFI's 100 Years...100 Laughs list in 2000.
 Christmas Vacation has additionally become a television staple, especially during the holiday season, as it has often been labeled as a contemporary Christmas classic.

 Other media

 Old Navy ad campaign (2012)

-In November and December 2012, series regulars Chevy Chase and Beverly D'Angelo were featured in a set of commercials for Old Navy.
+In November and December 2012, series regulars Chevy Chase and Beverly D'Angelo were featured in a set of four commercials for Old Navy.
 Joining them in one commercial were Juliette Lewis (from Christmas Vacation), Dana Barron and Anthony Michael Hall (from Vacation), and Jason Lively (from European Vacation); that spot featured three Rustys and three Audreys (including a "new Rusty" and a "new Audrey", both of whom were children).